Microbunodontinae

 The microbunodontines were an extinct subfamily of anthracotheres that were predominately a Paleogene group of Eurasian artiodactyls.
 The group died out at the end of the Late Miocene.
-It comprised the genera Anthracokeryx, Geniokeryx, Microbunodon, and possibly Etruscotherium.
-They are different from the other anthracothere lineages by their smaller size, slenderer limbs and male specimens having laterally compressed, longer canines.
-They were originally classified as members of the other subfamily of anthracotheres, Anthracotheriinae but recent phylogenetic studies have found them to be their own clade which is sister to Bothriodontinae.
+They differ from the other anthracothere lineages by their smaller size, more slender limbs, and male specimens having laterally compressed, longer canines.
+They were originally classified as members of the other subfamily of anthracotheres, Anthracotheriinae, but recent phylogenetic studies have found them to be their own clade, which is sister to Bothriodontinae.